MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/payment-management.md

   - Wrighttyler
 ms.reviewer: ellenwehrle
 ms.topic: concept-article
-ms.date: 08/14/2023
+ms.date: 09/10/2023
 ms.custom: bap-template
 ms.service: power-platform
 ms.subservice: solution-templates
 ---

-# SAP Vendor Payment management app
+# Get started using the SAP Vendor Payment management app

-The SAP Vendor Payment Management app is part of the SAP Procurement solution.
+The SAP Vendor Payment Management app is part of the SAP Procurement solution for Microsoft Power Platform.
 It allows you to search for and view a vendor payment quickly and easily.

 ## View a vendor payment